foreza/website-keystone/README.md

 And done!

 My next step is to begin some customization.
 After further thinking through it, I'd like to work on a quick first iteration of the site, as well as transition the projects page into more of a dashboard that I can display relevant information on other items.

+Goals for the next time I revisit:

+Decide exactly how I want the projects page formatted / viewed Add some page content
+Add Cloudinary API so I can add images / find my own solution Learn some more Jade / switch to serving HTML/CSS instead